TamimEhsan/interview-questions-bangladesh/docs/kite.md

 <details>
 <summary>
-(Online round) Problem: You have a list of unique strings and an empty list.
+You have a list of unique strings and an empty list.
 You'll be given queries to add strings to the empty list, delete strings from it, and count the number of strings between two given strings in the list after sorting it.
 </summary>
 <hr>